blutui/dev.blutui.com/src/markdoc/partials/create-courier-token.md

 {% callout type="note" %}
 This command prompts for the token input without displaying it on-screen, then saves it to `token.txt` file without recording it in shell history.
 {% /callout %}
+{% /if %}

 2. Log in to Courier using your token file:

 ```bash
 courier login --token < token.txt
 ```

+3. Remember to delete the `token.txt` file once you have successfully logged into Courier.

 Once configured, you're ready to start pushing and pulling projects.